There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-I may be a little biased when it comes to my enjoyment of this movie.
-When I was a kid, I went through a long phase where this was my favorite movie.
-I had the VHS tape, I watched it constantly, brought it to relatives houses, and requested to watch “Fock and Hound.”
-With all of that in mind, it should come as no surprise that I really like these two characters, and I really like their story.
+I may be a little biased when it comes to this movie.
+When I was a kid, I went through a phase where this was my favorite movie.
+I had the VHS tape, I watched it constantly, I brought it to relatives' houses, and I requested to watch “Fock and Hound!”
+With all of that in mind, it should come as no surprise that I really liked these two characters, and I really liked their story.

 Con: Length of Friendship (-2pts)

 This was an area of the story that could have been handled better.
 In the grand scheme of this movie, it felt like Tod and Copper were childhood friends for only a couple of days.
 They played for a bit, they got in some trouble, and then the hunter took Copper on a long hunting trip.